 I can never compromise with security and privacy.
-And the first option for ensuring security for any indoor spaces starts with the door lock system.
+And the first option for ensuring security for any indoor space starts with the door lock system.
 If you are also concerned about home or office security, then here is the good news!

 The mortise locksets are here for you to ensure the strongest security.
 At present, these locks are incredibly reliable for offices, shops, or residences.
 The reason for the massive popularity is the internal mechanism and construction of the lock that makes it an extraordinary one.